-In search of tranquility, dragons and ancient aliens
+In search of tranquillity, dragons and ancient aliens

 A one week vacation in the mountain air of Beatenberg, in the Bernese Oberland, in a charming chalet in the middle of pristine alpine meadows with an uninterrupted view of the Swiss Alps would be anyone’s idea of bliss.